Last updated on October 31, 2025

 Best Rare Cards to Proxy

 Timetwister is another juicy choice; plenty of commanders don’t mind a 3-mana draw-seven.
-After that, we’re beginning to move beyond Commander in terms of legality.
+After that, we begin to move beyond Commander in terms of legality.
 Proxying the rest of the Power 9 won’t help in Commander, but it’s great for Powered Cube.
 I think the best cards to proxy are the playable ones; cards like 1996 World Champion and Splendid Genesis are mementoes more than game pieces, so I feel that proxying them isn’t as worthwhile.

 Why Are Rare Cards Graded?